davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/behindOldWoman.md

 "No."

 "Glad we clarified that.
-Now drop your weapons and make way or she dies."
+Now drop your weapons and make way."

 The silence at the top of the tower was denser than at a Thanksgiving dinner after uncle Matt cracks a racist joke.